stefanyayala/Machine-Learning-Fundamentals/carseats-predictive-models/README.md

    - The dataset is automatically loaded from the `carseats_data.rdata` file.

 2. Run the analysis:
-   - Open the `Analysis.Rmd` file and knit it to generate the output report (HTML file).
+   - Open the `carseats-prediction.Rmd` file and knit it to generate the output report (HTML file).

 3. Interpret the results:
    - The output HTML file will contain all the analysis, model evaluations, and visualizations.